| Romans 9:18-21 states: "Therefore hath he mercy

 owes to man.
 Such faulty reasoning would strip God of His

+supremacy and place man upon the throne.
 Those who object to election on the basis of the justice

 of God simply do not understand that election to salvation